hirthy/Pitchdork/README.md

 # Pitchdork

-Pitchdork is a tool for scraping information from the record review site [Pitchfork](http://pitchfork.com/).
+Pitchdork is a tool for scraping information from the record review site [Pitchfork](http://pitchfork.com/) / enriching it with Spotify Metadata.
+Frontend still to come.

 # Download the reviews
 This command must be done before any of the extraction commands.
 It allows you to download all reviews into your MongoDB database: `rake "scrape:slurp_reviews[MINIMUM_PAGE,MAXIMUM_PAGE]"`.
 Once complete, you will have several thousand Review objects in your database containing a **url** and an **html** property.